ASIAN AMERICAN & PACIFIC ISLANDER HERITAGE MONTH

 MORE RESOURCES

-When Joe Biden won the Presidency, his vice presidential running mate Kamala Harris made history.
+When Joe Biden won the Presidency in 2020, his vice presidential running mate Kamala Harris made history.
 By winning the 2020 election, she became both the first woman and the first person of color to be elected vice president of the United States.

 FILMS IN KANOPY